disease-sh/node-api/README.md

 npm i -s covidapi
 ```

+## Remarks

+This wrapper uses the '@aero/centra' package to send requests.
+It is way faster than any other request package other than 'http.request' package.
+Other wrappers use node-fetch, which is way slower.

 ## Usage

 All shown examples use Promises but can also await/async to fetch data using covidapi.